-Recent declines in student performance during the COVID-19 pandemic have helped to expose inadequacies in public education systems across the United States.
-However, even before these recent pandemic-related learning disruptions, student achievement in North Carolina and across the country was stagnant and many students were graduating high school without the skills needed to succeed in school, work, and life.
-The decline in performance as a result of COVID has created an urgent call to make strategic and transformative investments in education - and there is no better place to start than with the educators who are so critical for students' success.
+For decades, student achievement in North Carolina and across the country has been stagnant, with many students graduating high school without the skills needed to succeed in school, work, and life.
+The accelerated decline in performance since 2020 has created an urgent call to make strategic and transformative investments in education - and there is no better place to start than with the educators who are so critical for students' success.